/

 Wine Pairing with Pasta: Classic and Creative Combos

 And when it comes to pasta, there is so much to be said for wine.
-No matter if you love heavy, rich gravies or delicate flavors and subtle ones, a wine can make a dish magical.
+No matter if you love heavy, rich gravies or delicate flavors and subtle ones, a glass of wine can make a dish magical.
 At Cellar Beast Winehouse, we love all sorts of pastas, and so do our wide range of wine selections.
-Here in this post we will share some of the most popular and modern wine pairing suggestions that you can have on your next pasta dinner, so that you won’t be bored.
-If you are looking for lots of options for food to accompany a glass of wine, then visit Cellar Beast’s Wine to Food Perfect Pairings guide.
+Here in this post, we will share some of the most popular and modern wine pairing suggestions you can have on your next pasta dinner so you won’t be bored.
+If you are looking for lots of options for food to accompany a glass of wine, then visit Cellar Beast’s Wine to Food Perfect Pairings Guide.

 1. Spaghetti Bolognese with Dark Angel